-- As set out above, Black Cube is an investigative firm comprised of former members of the Israeli Defence Force and the Mossad, Israel's national intelligence agency.
-The Catalyst Defendants retained Black Cube, directly or indirectly through Psy Group or other parties, to elicit confidential and privileged information from West Face's current and former employees, business contacts, and their family members, as well as against Justice Newbould for the purpose of using the information and materials that Black Cube was able to obtain: (i) in their campaign of defamation against West Face; (ii) in various ongoing lawsuits commenced against West Face by Catalyst and/or Callidus; and (iii) in an effort to "plant" damaging articles and media coverage concerning Justice Newbould, West Face and the Moyse Action in, among other publications, the National Post, the Associated Press and Bloomberg News.
-Those efforts were ongoing at least as recently as December 7, 2017. - 83.
-West Face only uncovered the Black Cube Campaign as a result of widespread media coverage in the U.S. and globally concerning Black Cube because of its involvement in a public scandal: - (a) Hollywood producer Harvey Weinstein is alleged by numerous women to have engaged in outrageous predatory and criminal behaviour, including sexual harassment and assault.
-A number of women, including most prominently actress Rose McGowan, have accused Weinstein of rape.
+91. 82.
+As set out above, Black Cube is an investigative firm comprised of former members of the Israeli Defence Force and the Mossad, Israel's national intelligence agency.
+The Catalyst Defendants retained Black Cube, directly or indirectly through Psy Group or other parties, Yosef Tanuri, also known as Yossi Tanuri (whose personal identification number in Israel is 28541431) ("Tanuri").
+Tanuri is a former commander of an elite unit of the Israeli Defence Force and the owner and proprietor of Tamara Global Holdings 2016 Ltd. (its company number is 51-540445-7).
+Tanuri acted as an intermediary between the Catalyst Defendants and Jamieson, Rosen, Black Cube and Psy Group.
+Black Cube was used to elicit confidential and privileged information from West Face's current and former employees, business contacts, and their family members, as well as against and in an attempt to elicit potentially damaging information or statements from Justice Newbould for the .
+The purpose of using these activities was to use the information and materials that Black Cube was able to obtain: (i) in their campaign of defamation against West Face and Boland; (ii) in various ongoing lawsuits that had been or were about to be commenced against West Face and Boland by Catalyst and/or Callidus; and (iii) against West Face in Catalyst's appeal to the Court of Appeal in the Moyse Action, as well as in the VimpelCom Action; and (iv) in an effort to

+"plant" damaging articles and media coverage concerning Justice Newbould, West Face and the Moyse Action Boland in, among other publications, the National Post, the Associated Press and Bloomberg News.
+Those efforts were ongoing at least as recently as December 7, 2017April 2018.

-- (b) Weinstein, through counsel, hired Black Cube to investigate both women and journalists who were about to disclose Weinstein's actions, with the explicit goal of disturbing or preventing the publication of allegations of misconduct against Weinstein. - (c) Operatives of Black Cube acted under false pretences to insinuate their way into the lives and confidences of Weinstein's victims in order to extract information that could potentially be used against them.
+- 92. 83.West Face only uncovered the Black Cube Campaign as a result of widespread media coverage in the U.S. United States and globally concerning Black Cube because of its involvement in a public scandal.
+In particular, West Face learned through the mainstream and on-line media that: - (a) Hollywood producer Harvey Weinstein is alleged by numerous women to have engaged in outrageous predatory and criminal behaviour, including sexual harassment and assault.
+A number of women, including most prominently actress Rose McGowan, have accused Weinstein of rape.; - (b) Weinstein, through counsel, hired Black Cube to investigate both women and journalists who were about to disclose Weinstein's actions, with the explicit goal of disturbing or preventing the publication of allegations of misconduct against Weinstein.; and - (c) Operatives of Black Cube acted under false pretences to insinuate their way into the lives and confidences of Weinstein's victims in order to extract information that could potentially be used against them.
 Black Cube's methods included creating multiple fictional companies, websites and aliases for its operatives.
-For example, one of Black Cube's investigators a woman later identified as "Stella Penn Pechanac" pretended to be a women's-rights advocate and secretly recorded at least four meetings with Ms McGowan for the purpose of extracting either prejudicial information, or information from Ms McGowan about her allegations, which could then be used to silence Ms McGowan.
-Media coverage and coverage over the Internet concerning the involvement of Black Cube in the Weinstein scandal included photographs and at least one video of Ms Penn Pechanac. - 84.
-West Face only learned of Black Cube's conduct when this coverage resulted in West Face employees, who had been targeted by operatives of Black Cube, recognizing Stella Penn Pechanac as one of the individuals who had solicited and met with them under what turned out to be false pretences.
+For example, one One of Black Cube's investigators a woman later identified as "Stella Penn Pechanac" -

+pretended to be a women's-rights advocate and secretly recorded at least four meetings with Ms McGowan for the purpose of extracting either prejudicial information, or information from Ms McGowan about her allegations, which could then be used to silence Ms McGowanwho played an active role in the Weinstein matter was identified publicly as "Stella Penn Pechanac".
+Media coverage and coverage over the Internet concerning the involvement of Black Cube in the Weinstein scandal included photographs and at least one video of Ms Penn Pechanac.